ovh/docs/pages/public_cloud/public_cloud_databases/databases_Best_Practices/guide.en-gb.md

 ---
-title: Securing my OVHcloud account and managing my personal information
+title: 'Securing my OVHcloud account and managing my personal information'
-excerpt: Find out how to optimise your OVHcloud account security, manage your personal information, and delegate access to your account
+excerpt: 'Find out how to optimise your OVHcloud account security, manage your personal information, and delegate access to your account'
 updated: 2023-12-08
 ---